Osinbajo: Nigerians to Enjoy Living Standard Similar to Developed Economies - THISDAYLIVE

 James Emejo in Abuja

-Vice-President Yemi Osinbajo Monday said the present administration is committed to ensuring that Nigerians enjoy an improved standard of living which is comparable to what currently obtains in developed countries.
+Vice President Yemi Osinbajo yesterday said the present administration is committed to ensuring that Nigerians enjoy an improved living standard which is comparable to what currently obtains in developed countries.

-Speaking at the opening of the 60th Nigerian Economic Society (NES) annual conference in Abuja, themed: “Economic Policies and Quality of Life in Africa”, he said the federal government is “committed to this solemn promise”.
+Speaking at the opening of the 60th Nigerian Economic Society (NES) annual conference in Abuja, themed: “Economic Policies and Quality of Life in Africa,” the vice president said the federal government was “committed to this solemn promise.”

-He commended the NES for organising the conference, noting that the “progress we seek in our lives can only be achieved when anchored in credible economic development agenda at all levels of government”.
+Osinbajo commended the NES for organising the conference, noting that the “progress we seek in our lives can only be achieved when anchored in credible economic development agenda at all levels of government.”

 Represented by the Minister of State for Budget and National Planning, Prince Clem Ikanade Agba, Osinbajo added that the theme of the conference was consistent with national development priorities which stemmed from government’s determination to address the economic and social challenges facing the country.

-Osinbajo further noted that in order to create a more inclusive society that enhances the quality of life, government has continued to implement social investment programmes.
+The vice president noted that in order to create a more inclusive society that enhances the quality of life, government had continued to implement social investment programmes.

-Among other things, he said the current administration has initiated the single window project which provides data to all trading partners and special investors, a move which he said will in no small measure enhance the ease of doing business in the country.
+Among other things, he said, the current administration has initiated the single window project which provides data to all trading partners and special investors, a move which he said would in no small measure enhance the ease of doing business in the country.

 He said: “This conference couldn’t have come at a better time than now when the current administration is in the process of developing a successor long term and medium term development plan for the country.